 S.i.
 Systems recognizes that Indigenous cultures are vibrant, diverse, and important communities and peoples who contribute to Canada's overall diversity.

-By pursuing truth, acknowledging Indigenous territories, and encouraging reconciliation for our First Nations, Inuit and Metis peoples each employee, regardless of their role, is also living our values of professional, accountable, driven, and transparent.
+By pursuing truth, acknowledging Indigenous territories, and encouraging reconciliation for our First Nations, Inuit and Metis peoples each employee, regardless of their role, is also living our values of professional, accountable, possible, and transparent.
 Pursuing truth and reconciliation also aligns with our core tenets on diversity, inclusion and equity in the workplace and contributes to our core purpose of connecting human potential to meaningful work.

 Guiding Principles on Indigenous Rights